josemanuelperez91/nodepop2/README.md

 Make sure your MongoDB service is up and ready.

+## Run thumbanail microservice

+If you want this app to create thumbnails of the image you upload when [you post a new ad](#post), start the microservice with

+    npm run start-ms

-## Getting started
+## <a name="seed"></a> Getting started

-You can use the following script to generate sample data:
+To generate sample data and a test-ready user for authorization, run

     npm run seed-db